AdrianVovk/selly-syntax/README.md

 ### Install

-Go to the package manager and search "slut-syntax"
+Go to the package manager and search "selly-syntax-ide"

 ### FAQ

-__Why don't you make you own snytax theme from scratch?__
+__Why don't you make you own syntax theme from scratch?__
 As there isn't a need